Skip to navigation Skip to content

 Any unsuccessful payments delivered via the NPP will be returned immediately.

-If a payment delivered via direct credit or RTGS has been automatically returned from the financial institution it can take up to 2 working days from the date the payment was returned, before the payment shows as returned.
+If a payment delivered via direct credit or RTGS has been automatically returned from the financial institution, it can take up to 2 business days from the date the payment was returned, before the payment shows as returned.

 If a payment has been returned by bank cheque, the coding of the return may take longer.